 DEL is Here for Saint-Bruno Businesses

-Développement économique Longueuil (DEL) is offering accompaniment free of charge to businesses affected by the coronavirus, as well as financing and tools.
-The situation is evolving, so you should visit their website regularly at www.delagglo.ca.
+Développement économique Longueuil (DEL) is offering accompaniment free of charge to businesses affected by the coronavirus crisis, as well as financing and tools.
+As the situation changes, new resources are added regularly.
+See the website at www.delagglo.ca.

 I Buy Local!
 Saint-Bruno Guide